technion/ruby-argon2/README.md

 ## Important notes regarding version 1.0 upgrade
 Version 1.0.0 included a major version bump over 0.1.4 due to several breaking changes.
 The first of these was an API change, which you can read the background on [here](https://github.com/technion/ruby-argon2/issues/9).

 The second of these is that the reference Argon2 implementation introduced an algorithm change, which produces a hash which is not backwards compatible.
 This is documented on [this PR on the C library](https://github.com/P-H-C/phc-winner-argon2/pull/115).
 This was a regrettable requirement to address a security concern in the algorithm itself.
+The two versions of the Argon2 algorithm are numbered 1.0 and 1.3 respectively.

-As the crypt format did not change, there is no simple way to identify an original, or improved hash.
-To support existing users, I'll be maintaining the 0.1.x branch with patches and bugfixes for the immediate future.
+Shortly after this, version 1.0.0 of this gem was released with this breaking change, supporting only Argon2 v1.3.
+Further time later, the official encoding format was updated, with a spec that included the version number, and the library introduced backward compatibility.
+This should remove the likelyhood of such breaking changes in future.
+Version 1.1.0 will silently introduce the current version number in hashes, in order to avoid a further compatibility break.

 ## Platform Issues